keithknott26/datadash/README.md

 ###### A graphing application written in go using <a href="https://github.com/mum4k/termdash">termdash</a>, inspired by <a href="https://github.com/atsaki/termeter">termeter</a>.
 Delimited Data can be passed in by pipe or directly from a file.

+## Chart types
+datadash currently supports following chart types:

+* Line
+  * Plot tabular or streaming data as line graph
+  * Line graph supports zooming with the scroll wheel or trackpad
+  * Supports X-Axis Auto scaling
+  * Displays the average value with the -a option (customize how many values to consider using -z)
+  * Different color lines for each graph
+  * Supports scrolling for streaming data applications (disable with the --no-scroll option)
+  * Displays up to five graphs simultaneously
+  * Displays Min, Mean, Max, and Outliers
+  * Customize the screen redraw interval and input seek interval for high latency or low bandwidth environments
+  * No dependencies, only one file is required
+  * Sample datasets included
+* Bar
+  * Support for Bar graphs is already underway.

 ### Streaming Data:
 [![asciicast](https://asciinema.org/a/kfOcE6b9QssgbMn6qS7sW7Vxi.svg)](https://asciinema.org/a/kfOcE6b9QssgbMn6qS7sW7Vxi)